.NET HELP

 Signalr C# (How It Works For Developers) Figure 3

 Optical Character Recognition (OCR) has become a staple in modern applications.
-IronOCR empowers .NET developers to extract text from images and documents.
+See IronOCR in action empowers .NET developers to extract text from images and documents.
 Pairing this with SignalR's real-time functionality can be game-changing.
 Consider a platform where users upload images containing textual data.
 SignalR could be used to notify users in real-time once IronOCR processes the images, making data extraction interactive and instantaneous.

 IronBarcode